 - Place milk, neufchatel cheese, flour, salt, pepper and Italian seasoning in a blender; blend until smooth.

-This Alfredo sauce will become almost solid when refrigerated.
+- When refrigerated, the Alfredo sauce will become almost solid.
 Once reheated though, it thins down again.
 If it still is thicker than you prefer, just add a bit of extra milk to get it to the desired consistency.

 - This Alfredo Sauce also freezes well!
 I often make a double batch and freeze half of it.

 Hi I’m wondering if I could put this in a jar while hot and seal it to sit on shelf rather than in fridge freezer!
 Thanks

 I love to home-can food, Rosie!
 It’s so handy, isn’t it?
 Unfortunately, I don’t think this is a recipe that will work well for canning since it’s milk-based as milk-based food is not recommended for home canning due to safety issues.